Viva Kerala FC: Formation and journey

-In June 2011, Chirag Computers bought the financially troubled Viva Kerala FC.
+In June 2011, Kolkata-based Chirag Computers bought the financially troubled Viva Kerala.
 They took over a 60% stake in the club while original owners retained a 40% stake.
 They also changed the name of the club to Chirag United Club Kerala.
 Chirag Computers have also said that they might move the team to Kolkata if they do not find a suitable stadium in Kerala.
 The name of the team was officially changed to Chirag United Club Kerala on 6 August 2011.
 While the new owners announced that team will be based in Kerala for the 2011–12 I-League, there were talks of shifting the team to Kolkata after the season.
 This would leave the state of Kerala without representation in the I-League.
 Many supporters of the club had come out strongly against this idea.
-Finally the club got dissolved in 2012.

 Last season (2011–12)

-Chirag were eliminated from the Federation Cup in the group stages when they lost all three group D matches; Coach K.P.
-Kunhikrishan was replaced by Sri Lankan Pakir Ali.
-Pakir was sacked in February after a poor run; Biswajit Bhattacharya was appointed as the technical director and was put in charge of the team.
+Chirag was eliminated from the Federation Cup in the group stages when they lost all three group D matches; Team coach K. P. Kunhikrishan was replaced by Sri Lankan manager Mohamed Nizam Packeer Ally.
+He guided the team in I-League.
+Pakir was sacked in February after a poor run; Ananta Kumar Ghosh was appointed coach while Biswajit Bhattacharya was appointed technical director.
 Chirag finished second to last at 12th in the 2011–12 I-League season, Pailan Arrows had finished 13th were exempted from relegation as a "developmental team", and so Chirag relegated.
-Players may have had difficulty being paid when Chirag Computers may not have released sponsorship money to the club, and the club got dissolved.
+Though in that season, they achieved fame after giving a tough fight to Campeonato Brasileiro Série A club Botafogo in their 1–0 defeat at a group stage match in 2012 IFA Shield.
+Players may have had difficulty being paid when Chirag Computers may not have released sponsorship money to the club, and the reason why club got dissolved.

+Club crest and kits

 Crest

-The Chirag Crest was very colourful.
-It shows a yellow shield with the words "Chirag United Kerala", which is imposed over a Coconut tree and a Soccer ball.
+The Chirag crest was very colourful.
+It shows a yellow shield with the words "Chirag United Kerala", which is imposed over a coconut tree and a soccer ball.